RescueStationCIC/HTNWDocuments/external/markdown/higherford_mill/info_points/power.md

 It all started in 1823, when Thomas Grimshaw makes the massive investment to build a spinning mill on his orchard.
 He mortgages his house, chops down the trees, and embarks on some other 'landscaping' activities - to exploit the only power resource available at the time - water.

 He was responsible for -somebody-  digging the 'lodge' - a small reservoir of about an acre, and diverting the river - Pendle Water - to fill it.
-The lodge was to sure there was always water available, in case the flow from the river was reduced.
+The lodge was to ensure there was always water available, in case the flow from the river was reduced.
-Then he had constructed 2 'leats' - channels bringing the water down the hill - to the mill, one from the lodge, and one directly from the river.
+He also had constructed 2 'leats' - channels bringing the water down the hill - to the mill, one from the lodge, and one directly from the river.
 At the mill, the leats were combined into a double-decker 'pentrough' - a cast iron channel - running to a water wheel.

 ## Water (1824 - 1962)